 The Directors monitor the business affairs of the Company on behalf of its Shareholders and have adopted this Corporate Governance Statement to encourage the Directors to focus their attention on accountability, risk management and ethical conduct.
 A description of the Company's main corporate governance practices is set out below.
-All these practices, unless otherwise stated, were in place for the entire year.
+Unless otherwise stated, these practices were in place for the entire year.
 The Board continues to review the framework and practices to ensure they meet the interests of its Shareholders.

-This document was adopted by the Board on 28 August 2017.
+This document was adopted by the Board on 26 August 2019.